|Mommy and Daddy Rabbit…trying out a new home.|

 |How protective this guy was of his lady friend!|

 Like I said last week, the little girl in me wanted to let them stay there.
 The adult in me knew they needed to find another home.
 The little girl in me wanted to just sit there and watch them for hours.
 The adult in me knew my husband wanted them gone.
 So after some child-like pleading on my part, which did absolutely nothing at all to help the rabbits keep their home, I agreed to investigate the hole.
 I took two very long plant stakes, and in a super-slow and gentle manner, slowly parted the marigolds and the mugo pine branches.
 I saw a well-built nest of grass clippings done as a nice roof, and the hole was very deep.
 But there were no babies in there yet.
 So we covered up the hole, and I stayed around to watch if they came back at all.
-(No doubt they were probably back at
+(No doubt they were probably back at their salad bar our vegetable garden having breakfast during this time.)

 |Super impressed with how neat and tidy their home was.
 I think they would have been excellent tenants!|